 Always Read and Follow the Label

-Always follow the label for rate, timing and pre-harvest interval (PHI).
-The PHI is the number of days that must pass between the last application of a pesticide and swathing or straight combining.
-Applying pesticides or desiccants without following label directions may result in unacceptable residues.
+Always follow the label for application rate, timing and pre-harvest interval (PHI).
+Applying pesticides or desiccants without following the label directions is illegal and may result in unacceptable residues.

-- Maintain a break between canola crops to allow time for crop residue to decompose.
-If blackleg becomes established, a minimum break of two to three years is recommended.
+- Maintain a break between canola crops to allow time for residue to decompose – a minimum break of 2 to 3 years is recommended.

-- Scout canola fields regularly for blackleg symptoms and prevalence to help determine the effectiveness of your blackleg management plan.
+- Scout fields regularly for blackleg symptoms and incidence to help determine the effectiveness of your blackleg management plan.

-- Plant only canola varieties rated R (resistant) or MR (moderately resistant) to blackleg.
-Rotate varieties to bring a mix of blackleg resistance genes and sources to the field over time.
+- Plant only R (resistant) and MR (moderately resistant) varieties; rotate varieties to bring a mix of resistant genes and sources to the field.